-You can create a course and run through it in 30 days, or you can teach something new every day.
-You can teach your friends, kids, neighbors kids, co-workers, girlfriend.
+You can create a course and go through it in 30 days, or you can teach something new every day.
+You can teach your friends, kids, neighbors’ kids, co-workers, girlfriend.
 Teach seniors how to use a computer.
-You have something they don’t know and if you make an effort to share the knowledge all of you will be richer for that.
+You have something they don’t know, and if you share the knowledge, all of you will be richer for that.

 I skipped the eat less, drink less, lose weight, stop smoking goals as these are not willpower exercises but habits that you have to follow for life.
 Get your willpower in shape and then take on one of these.

 There are a lot more challenges that you can try.
 You can find habits that are worth building and will improve your life here: 30 Ways to Improve Your Life, Get Results, and Be Happier.

 Each of those can be a 30 or 100-day challenge.

 Or maybe you will have a habit you do every day for the rest of your life.

 Share this post with a friend or a family member and do the challenges together.

 A few rules